gpetrousov/mydot/README.md

 - Just feed the bootstrap script into bash and witness magic

-#### Example: On a new Ubuntu system
+#### Example: On a new Mint system

-0. Install curl and git
+0. Install wget and git
-1. Generate a SSH key-pair for Github access
-2. If repo is private, add pub part to repo in github
-3. Run
+1. Run

 ```
-curl -Lks <github URL/mybin/install_X.sh> | /bin/bash
+wget <github URL/mybin/install_X.sh>
+/bin/bash install_X.s
 ```

 #### Debugging

-To debug execute the script with the '-x' option.
+To debug execute the script with the 'DEBUG' option.

 ```
-bash -x install_ubuntu.sh
+bash install_ubuntu.sh DEBUG
 ```